Jammie224/Project-Presentation-2-Artificial-Intelligence-Current-Event-Topics/media-assets/VO-script.md

 ***[slide 2]***

-First of all, here is a brief definition of GenAI: it is AI that creates text, images, audio, codes, etc. It is popular in healthcare, finance, retail and education due to its high accuracy and easy access.
+First of all, here is a brief definition of GenAI: it is AI that creates text, images, audio, codes, etc. It is popular in various industries due to its high accuracy and easy access.

 # 1. Employment & Economic Impact of AI
 ***[slide 3]***